vishnupeas/config/ubuntu/readme.md

     ```

 1. ## **xclip**
-    This will let me use + and * on nvim for clipboard copy and paste.
+    This will let me use + and * on vim/nvim for clipboard copy and paste.
     ```sh
     sudo apt update &&
     sudo apt install xclip -y